 The early pens, according to the Parker range of that time, had a rounded cap end.

-In 1908 Parker added the red hard rubber to its color range.
+In 1908 Parker added the red hard rubber to their color range.

 In 1909 Parker introduced the Jack-Knife Safety fountain pens incorporating an inner cap inside the outer cap, thus avoiding possible loss of ink by threading until this inner cap and the section contact.